-Speech by President Tony Tan Keng Yam at the Singapore International Foundation 25th Anniversary Dinner, at One Farrer Hotel, Singapore
+Speech by Dr Tony Tan Keng Yam, President of Singapore, at the Singapore International Foundation 25th Anniversary Dinner, at One Farrer Hotel, Singapore

 Dr Janil Puthucheary, Minister of State for Communications and Information and Education,